Safeguarding Policy

 All members of the Governing Body will undertake safeguarding and child protection training at induction.
 The training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective to support the delivery of a robust whole school approach to safeguarding.
 The training will be updated biennially.

-The Governing Body will make themselves aware of their obligations under the Human Rights Act 1998, the Equality Act 201022, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
+The Governing Body will make themselves aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements.

 Winchelsea School considers it helpful to define what is meant by these terms.

-Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child.
+Safeguarding and promoting the welfare of pupils is everyone’s responsibility.
+Everyone who comes into contact with pupils and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is pupil-centred.
+This means that they should consider, at all times, what is in the best interests of the pupil.

 Child protection is part of safeguarding and promoting welfare.
 This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer significant harm: (Working Together Appendix A glossary).

-Abuse is a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Abuse is a form of maltreatment of a child / young adult.
+Somebody may abuse or neglect another person by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults, or another child or children: (Working Together Appendix A glossary).

 Staff at Winchelsea receive training on the various types of abuse and neglect, please refer to Working Together Appendix A for more information.